Anansi Boys: Plot

 Anansi Boys is the story of Charles "Fat Charlie" Nancy, a timid Londoner devoid of ambition, whose unenthusiastic wedding preparations are disrupted when he learns that his father (Mr. Nancy) has died in Florida.
-The flamboyant Mr. Nancy, in whose shadow Fat Charlie has always lived, died in a slightly embarrassing manner by suffering a fatal heart attack while singing to a young woman on stage in a karaoke bar before falling from stage and accidentally pulling down the woman's top.
+The flamboyant Mr. Nancy, in whose shadow Fat Charlie has always lived, died in an embarrassing manner by suffering a heart attack while singing to a young woman on stage in a karaoke bar before falling from the stage and accidentally pulling down the woman's top.

-Fat Charlie is forced to take time off from the talent agency where he works and travel to Florida for the funeral.
+Fat Charlie is forced to take time off from his job at the talent agency and travel to Florida for the funeral.
 Afterwards, while discussing the disposal of Mr. Nancy's estate, Mrs. Callyanne Higgler, a very old family friend, reveals to Fat Charlie that the late Mr. Nancy was actually an incarnation of the West African spider god, Anansi, hence his name.
-The reason Charlie had apparently not inherited any divine powers was because they had been passed down to his hitherto unknown brother, who Mrs. Higgler explains could be contacted by simply sending an invitation by talking to a spider.
-Charlie is skeptical, and on his return to England largely forgets what Mrs. Higgler had told him, until one night when he drunkenly whispers to a spider that it would be nice if his brother stopped by for a visit.
+The reason Charlie apparently had not inherited any divine powers was that they had been passed down to his hitherto unknown brother, who, Mrs. Higgler explains, could be contacted simply by sending an invitation via spider.
+Charlie is skeptical, and on his return to England, largely forgets what Mrs. Higgler had told him, until one night when he drunkenly whispers to a spider that it would be nice if his brother stopped by for a visit.

-The next morning the suave and well-dressed brother, going under the name of "Spider", visits Charlie and is shocked to learn that their father has died.
-Spider then magically steps into a picture of their childhood home and Charlie goes off to work, rather puzzled by Spider and his sudden miraculous disappearance.
+The next morning, the suave and well-dressed brother, going under the name of "Spider", visits Charlie and is shocked to learn that their father has died.
+Spider then magically steps into a picture of their childhood home, and Charlie goes off to work, rather puzzled by Spider and his sudden miraculous disappearance.

 Spider returns that night, stricken with grief that Anansi had died and that he had been thoughtless enough not to notice.
 At Spider's recommendation, the two brothers attempt to drown their sorrows and become uproariously drunk on the proverbial trio of wine, women, and song.
 Although Charlie is not involved in most of the womanising or singing, he is drunk enough to sleep through much of the next day.
 Spider covers for Charlie's absence from his office at the Grahame Coats Agency by magically disguising himself as Charlie.
-It is explained that although the two brothers are not identical, Spider is able to use his divine powers to appear to others as Charlie's twin.
+It is explained that although the two brothers are not identical, Spider uses his divine powers to appear to others as Charlie's twin.
 While at work, Spider discovers his boss Grahame Coats's long-standing practice of embezzling from his clients and also steals the affection and virginity of Charlie's fiancée, Rosie Noah.